coderefinery/modular-type-along/instructor-guide.rst

 Small improvements
 ------------------

+- Abstracting into more functions.
-More general.
-Notice how the comments got redundant:
+- Notice how the comments got redundant:

 .. code-block:: python